 The surrounding road network also prioritises vehicle movement, with pedestrians often waiting for long periods to cross the road and continue their journey.
-The provision of pedestrian crossing facilities surrounding Central Precinct include:
+The provision of pedestrian crossing facilities surrounding Central Precinct includes:

-- a signalised pedestrian crossing across Lee Street, between Henry Deane Plaza and Railway Square - signalised pedestrian crossings on all approaches of the Lee Street/ Broadway/ Quay Street/ George Street/ Pitt Street intersection - signalised pedestrian crossings on all approaches of the Eddy Avenue/ Pitt Street/ Rawson Place intersection - a signalised pedestrian crossing across Eddy Avenue, between Eddy Plaza and Belmore Park - signalised pedestrian crossings on the eastern and southern legs of the Foveaux Street/ Elizabeth Street intersection - signalised pedestrian crossings on all approaches of the Chalmers Street/ Randle Street/ Devonshire Street intersection.
+- a signalised pedestrian crossing across Lee Street, between Henry Deane Plaza and Railway Square - signalised pedestrian crossings on all approaches of the Lee Street/ Broadway/ Quay Street/ George Street/ Pitt Street intersection - signalised pedestrian crossings on all approaches of the Eddy Avenue/ Pitt Street/ Rawson Place intersection - a signalised pedestrian crossing across Eddy Avenue, between Eddy Plaza and Belmore Park - signalised pedestrian crossings on the eastern and southern legs of the Foveaux Street/ Elizabeth Street intersection with a separate signalised crossing of the light rail tracks at Chalmers Street signalised pedestrian crossings on all approaches of the Chalmers Street/ Randle Street/ Devonshire Street intersection.